department-of-veterans-affairs/va-mobile-library/.github/ISSUE_TEMPLATE/vads-icon.md

 <!-- Add a checkbox for each item required to fulfill the user story/issue. -->

 -  [ ] Update [component-library](https://www.npmjs.com/package/@department-of-veterans-affairs/component-library) in `assets/package.json` to the latest version
--  [ ] Run the [extract-icons](https://github.com/department-of-veterans-affairs/va-mobile-library/blob/main/packages/assets/extract-svgs.js) script to extract the individual SVGs and add it to the repo
+-  [ ] Run the [extract-icons](https://github.com/department-of-veterans-affairs/va-mobile-library/blob/main/packages/assets/extract-svgs.js) script to extract the individual SVGs
+-  [ ] Verify existence of new icon(s) and add it to the repo
 -  [ ] Publish a new version of the assets package
 -  [ ] Update components package to incorporate updated assets package
 -  [ ] Publish a new version of the components package